areesha797/customer-churn-app/README.md

-# Customer Churn Prediction Python Project Wth
+# Data Analytics & Machine Learning Project using Python: Customer Churn Prediction System

 An end-to-end Machine Learning project that predicts whether a customer will churn (leave a service) based on their usage behavior.
 The project is deployed using Streamlit as an interactive web application.